j9t/little-books/manuscript/html-css-frameworks.md

 The example, simplified as it is, shows how a seemingly innocent change can have acute consequences.
 Here, a header is moved by one em.
 (Note that the example constitutes an overwrite because the framework header is inherently “positioned” and also rests on the initial values for `position` and `top`.)
 The next framework update, however, switches to absolute positioning.
 As the overwriting rules come later in the cascade, they prevent the update from working (with the exception of `left: 0;`).
 In cases like this, overwrites are unpredictable.
 Overwrites should hence be avoided where possible.

 The remedy: For internal frameworks, update the framework, or leave things as they are (as in, no overwriting).
 For external frameworks, leave things as they are, or create a separate pattern that does the job (like an alternative header, with different markup).
-Stay away from forking or “patch improvements”; solve issues at the core, or not at all.
+Stay away from forking or “patch improvements”; solve issues at the core, or not at all (that is, live with what the framework offers).

 D> The more complex the project and the bigger the organization, the harder it can be to exercise the necessary discipline.
 Everyone working with a framework needs to follow these two rules, however, to achieve the highest levels of quality and consistency.

 I> [This used to be a longer section about overwriting vs. extending.
 An edited conclusion seems to suffice:]
 I>
 I> Overwriting styling in other places of our style sheets can not only have side effects and introduce inconsistencies, but make our work extremely complicated.
-We may face two challenges on debugging: first, what happens exactly, and second, where does it happen?
+We may face two challenges on debugging: First, what happens exactly, and second, where does it happen?

 {pagebreak}